 In recent years we have made significant investments in state-of-the-art facilities and equipment to provide services for the industry's most complex devices.
-With approximately 600 employees engaged in research and development of new semiconductor packaging and test technologies, we are a technology leader in areas such as fine pitch bumping, advanced flip chip and wafer-level processing.
-During 2017, we had success capitalizing on our advanced technology to achieve design wins and new product introductions in areas such as chips fabricated at 10, 14 and 16 nanometer geometries; advanced SiP products including radio frequency ("RF"), front end modules and micro-electro-mechanical systems ("MEMS") devices; and wafer-level Chip Scale Packaging ("CSP") and wafer-level fan-out packages.
+With more than 600 employees engaged in research and development and manufacturing process engineering for new semiconductor packaging and test technologies, we are a technology leader in areas such as fine pitch bumping, advanced flip chip, wafer-level processing and advanced SiPs.
+During 2018, we had success capitalizing on our advanced technology to achieve design wins and new product introductions in areas such as chips fabricated at 7, 10, 14 and 16 nanometer geometries; advanced SiP products including radio frequency ("RF"), front end modules and micro-electro-mechanical systems ("MEMS") devices; optical sensors and cavity MEMS; advanced Flip Chip with Through Silicon Via ("TSV") Technology and wafer-level Chip Scale Packaging ("CSP") and wafer-level fan-out packages.